silentfirewall/opnsense-gcp/README.md

 ---

 This process sets up a secure, customizable firewall/router on GCP using OPNsense.
-For detailed commands or troubleshooting, refer to the [full guide](https://www.zenarmor.com/docs/network-security-tutorials/how-to-install-opnsense-on-google-cloud-platform).